- Overview of the D7 Visa

 An alternative method is to find a Portuguese bank that allows you to open an account with them online as a non-resident.
 These may be difficult to find, but some online-only banks do allow you to open an account remotely even if you’re not a registered resident of Portugal.

 It’s essential that you choose the right bank for you that will fit your needs and offers all the services you require for your move to Portugal.
-For more information about how to do this, and further advice and assistance with your move, reach out to us on 0333 305 9375, or contact us online.

 What Documents Do I Need to Apply?